axarpec/ip_monitoring/README.md

 - This script is to make it compatible with the linux cronjob setup where one can pass arguments with the script and start monitoring the IP.
 - The interval that the script will run can be managed by the cronjob.

-Note : For v3 to run in the linux env, I would recommend to put the sheband as following and make the script executable with chmod.
+Note : For v3 to run in the linux env, I would recommend to put the sheband on top as following and make the script executable with chmod.
 #!/usr/bin/env python3

 Stay tuned for more updates.